mbulat/plutus/README.markdown

 Recording a Transaction
 -----------------------

   Let's assume the owner of the business wants to withdraw money from the business.
-First we'll assume an asset account for "Cash" as well as a contra-equity account for "Drawings" has been setup
+First we'll assume that an asset account for "Cash" as well as a contra-equity account for "Drawings" has been setup

     >> Equity.create(:name => "Drawing", :contra => true)
     >> Asset.create(:name => "Cash")